Guide for Planning your Washington Elopement

 After you decide on what kind of scenery you see on your best day ever, congrats!!
 You just took the first step to plan your perfect elopement day.

 One thing to keep in mind is that Washington’s weather is a little unpredictable.
 One minute it’s sunshine, the next it’s raining.
 The best time to elope in Washington is definitely May through September, though May and September might still be a bit of a gamble.
 The good news, though?
 In Washington, when it rains, it drizzles.
 It rarely ever pours.
-Which means that if it rains on your elopement day, it’s easy to just roll with it and have fun!
+This means that if it rains on your elopement day, it’s easy to just roll with it and have fun!
 And besides, rain on your wedding day is good luck, right?

-When you’re choosing your elopement location, weather is a big factor.
+When you’re choosing your elopement location, the weather is a big factor.
 While spring is perfect if you want to elope in the desert (not too hot or too cold), most of the mountains will still be covered in snow.
 Before you settle on a location for your Washington elopement, do a little bit of research on what the weather will be like on your elopement date!
 And if your date is flexible, consider moving it to accommodate the weather in your chosen location!

 Okay, okay.
 This stuff is kind of boring.
 But it’s important to make sure your elopement is legal and your marriage is officially official!
 To legally get married in Washington, you need an officiant and two witnesses.
-You also need to apply for a marriage license, and possibly get a permit for your elopement location.
+You also need to apply for a marriage license and possibly get a permit for your elopement location.

 Washington requires two witnesses.
 If you’re bringing guests to your elopement, two of them will just have to sign your marriage license.
-However, don’t worry if your elopement plans don’t include any guests – you can ask two strangers to sign your license!
-Anyone you meet at your trail head or in the park is bound to be stoked to help you out.
+However, don’t worry if your elopement plans don’t include any guests - you can ask two strangers to sign your license!
+Anyone you meet at your trailhead or in the park is bound to be stoked to help you out.
 And, your photographer can be a witness as well.

 If you’re not from Washington state, no worries.
-You can apply online or in person!
+You can apply online or in-person!
 A Washington marriage license is good for 60 days, but you must wait three days between when the license is issued and when you use it.
 So, make sure you apply for your license ahead of time!
-Your Washington marriage license can be used to get married anywhere in Washington – and after everything is done, your marriage will be valid in every state.
+Your Washington marriage license can be used to get married anywhere in Washington - and after everything is done, your marriage will be valid in every state.
 You can click here for more information, and to apply for a Washington marriage license!

 Most outdoor locations won’t allow you to walk in and have a ceremony.
-Even if you sign the papers and do the legal stuff beforehand, if you’re wearing wedding attire you will most likely need a permit.
+Even if you sign the papers and do the legal stuff beforehand if you’re wearing wedding attire you will most likely need a permit.
 These requirements differ depending on where your ceremony is being held, so check with the park or the city to find out exactly what you will need!
 For example, here are the requirements to elope at Mt.
 Rainier National Park.
-Permits usually range from $50 – $500.
+Permits usually range from $50 - $500.

 A great team of elopement vendors can make all the difference in making your elopement dreams come to life.
 Here are my best recommendations for your Washington vendors!